aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/030-test-hub-spoke-connectivity.md

   "enable_metrics_server": "true",
 ```

-The Terraform blueprint modules and gitops bridge establish an IAM role that gets assigned to the Karpenter addon's service account.
+The Terraform blueprint modules and GitOps bridge establish an IAM role that gets assigned to the Karpenter addon's service account.
 This configuration provides Karpenter with the necessary permissions to operate.

 We can verify the IAM role configuration in the spoke-staging annotations: